 Online learning is both time-saving and time-consuming.

-It saves time as you can attend classes from the convenience of your home or wherever you are because you need not travel to another location.
+It saves time, as you can attend classes from the convenience of your home or wherever you are without needing to travel to another location.

-It takes more time since people lack self-discipline and not able to implement time management properly.
+It takes more time since people lack self-discipline and cannot properly implement time management.

 In the absence of a fixed schedule, too many distractions, multitasking, and lack of a designated study area can lead to poor scheduling.